yermakhanuly/To-Do-list/README.md

 # To-Do-list
-A simple and interactive to-do list website built with HTML, CSS, and JavaScript.
-Users can add, complete, and delete tasks with a clean and responsive design.
+This project is a simple and interactive to-do list website built using HTML, CSS, and JavaScript.
+It allows users to add tasks, mark them as completed, and delete tasks with ease.
+The website features a clean and user-friendly interface and is designed to be fully responsive for seamless use across devices.
+This project demonstrates my foundational skills in frontend development and creating interactive web applications.